drojaazu/sgdk_nix/readme.md

 This project is meant for those who already have a working knowledge of *nix systems.
 If you're not comfortable or familiar with the console, look into [Gendev](https://github.com/kubilus1/gendev), which is an alternative Linux implementation of SGDK that is a bit more beginner friendly.

 ### SGDK
-Clone the project from [the SGDK github repo](https://github.com/Stephane-D/SGDK).
+Clone the project from [the SGDK github repo](https://github.com/Stephan change to ssh keye-D/SGDK).
 You're free to put these files whereever you'd like; /opt/sgdk is a good choice, and is the default location in the makefiles.
 However, you may want to put it in your home dir temporarily while you work through the initial setup so you're not fighting with permissions/environment var issues, and then move it to opt when you're done.
 Be sure to `export` SGDK accordingly.

 ### M68000 toolchain
 Package: m68k-elf-binutils and m68k-elf-bootstrap (both on AUR)

 You will need cross-architecture tools for compiling/assembling/linking/etc code for the M68000 CPU.
 If you have to build from source, be sure to include `--target=m68k-elf` when running the configure script for each package.
 There should be plenty of guides for building these tools on google if needed.
 (Please also see the note below about libgcc.)

+Your M68k toolchain may use a different prefix.
+For example, Debian uses 'm68k-linux-gnu-' instead of 'm68k-elf-'.
+In this case, edit the M68K_PREFIX variable inside makefile_lib and makefile_rom, or `export M68K_PREFIX=your-m68k-prefix` before running the makefile.

 ### Java 8
 Package: jdk8-openjdk